 Proposals should be sent as a single PDF file to: email@example.com.

 Recipients receive up to US$1,200 to reimburse travel expenses to the International Congress of Neuroethology.
-In 2020, the deadline for submitting an application for this award will be March 15.
+In 2020, the deadline for submitting an application for this award has been extended to May 1.

 2018 Young Investigator Award Winners